Microsoft-Web/HOL-ASPNETMVC4/HOL.md

 1. Press **F5** to run the application and browse the site in the **Windows Phone Emulator**.

-1. Open an **iPhone simulator**, as the [Electric Mobile Simulator](http://www.electricplum.com/dlsim.html), and browse to the site too.
+1. Open an **iPhone simulator** (see [Appendix C](#AppendixC) for instructions on how to install and configure an iPhone simulator), and browse to the site too.
 Notice that each phone is using the specific template.

 	![Using-different-views-for-each-mobile-device2](images/Using-different-views-for-each-mobile-device2.png?raw=true)